jmarksk/MovieBusinessProject/README.md

 lot:xlabel='releaseMonth'>
 No seasonality given low grossing averages in Aug, Jan, high in November, May.

+# estimate size of market by year, at least tens of billions.

 # Conclusion¶
 Microsoft should follow these 3 recommedations: a) Microsoft should spend money, but with caution, in order to achieve higher profits, b) Microsoft should target the documentary, comedy and drama genres and the ratings categories of PG-13, PG and R, and c) Microsoft should focus on the movies and actors highlighted in the presentation who did well in terms of box office sales and fan ratings